Time Economics: Where Effort Meets Time

 Most leaders try to manage time as if it’s the only factor that matters.
 Calendars get blocked, meetings stacked, tasks checked off.
 Yet, even with good time management, many end their days feeling depleted.

 The reason?
-Time alone doesn’t determine productivity.
+Time alone doesn’t determine productivity and outcomes.
 Effort does.

 What Is Time Economics?